 You can’t sit in front of your PC all day to make sure your prices are adjusted.

-Dynamic pricing software is easy-to-use and affordable, whereas your own engine complies to you.
+Dynamic pricing software is easy to use and affordable, whereas your own engine complies with you.
 But writing your own algorithm calls for technical expertise and regular maintenance.

 In most cases, using software will be more than enough.